EmergingTechnologyInstitute/microscaler/README.md

 ### Using the microscaler CLI

-You can access the microscaler CLI help screen simply typing
+You can access the microscaler CLI help screen simply typing:

 	$ ms

-Here is a simple example of using the CLI to configure and start an autoscaling group for the docker image *cirros*
+here is a simple example of using the CLI to configure and start an autoscaling group for the docker image *cirros*

 #### Logging in